mroth/scmpuff/README.md

 Antipatterns
  - Don't set any environment variables that are unnecessary.

+### Can I disable or change the default git shortcut alias names?
+You can disable them via passing `--aliases=false` to the `scmpuff init` call in your shell initialization.
+Then, if you wish to remap them, simple modify your default aliases wherever you normally do, but add aliases mapped to the scmpuff shell functions, e.g. `alias gs='scmpuff_status_shortcuts'`.

 ## Development
 While the build process itself does not require it, development uses Ruby for